 Meet 10.30am Horner Village National Trust car park (fee payable for non-NT members) TA24 8HY.

 Refreshments available at Horner Tea Rooms, subject to Covid restrictions.

-Current Government regulations do not allow groups to meet for exercise.
+Current Government regulations allow groups of up to 30 people to meet for exercise.
 If these should change and this walk is able to go ahead, we will update information accordingly.
 BOOKING IS ESSENTIAL in any case, using the form below.